oracc/oracc/misc/cbd/README.txt

 0. save location data for instances before making edits

+   - this is done automatically during the build process in a file named 02pub/loc-data-DATA.tar.gz

 1. use cbdalignentries.plx to identify entries that need to be renamed or added: use +@entry to mark additions; use '>new [word] N' to identify entries to rename.
 It's easiest to do this using the notation: